pyflies/pyflies/docs/types-expressions.md

 ### Logic

-Logic operators are: `or`, `not`, and `and`. `or` and `and` are standard infix binary operators while `not` is an unary prefix operator:
+Logic operators are: `or`, `not`, and `and`. `or` and `and` are standard infix binary operators while `not` is a standard unary prefix operator:

     color == blue and not practice

 ### Comparison

-Comparison operator can compare value.
+Comparison operators can compare values.
 They are used as standard infix binary operators.
 Following operators are supported:

 - `==` - equal